dallasfoley/next-jwt-refresh/README.md

 This implies that any Server Function, including our fetch wrapper, will not be able to set cookies to store our new access token if called from a Server Component.
 For example, if a user navigates to a page that requires data fetching (typically done in a Server Component) but their access token has expired, you cannot set cookies after calling your refresh endpoint.

-The solution is to use Middleware, and particularly the _refreshTokenMiddleware_ function, to check if the token is expired before the page is rendered.
+The easiest solution is to use Middleware, and particularly the _refreshTokenMiddleware_ function, to check if the token is expired before the page is rendered.
 If it is, the function will call your refresh endpoint to set the new access token before the page is rendered.

 ### 3. Fetching Data from Client Components